 For most people, we recommend looking at the Char-Broil Performance Series.
-Compared to the Classic Series, the Char-Broil Performance Series has a more sturdy and attractive design and larger cooking areas, and more advanced features.
+Compared to the Classic Series, the Char-Broil Performance Series has a more sturdy and attractive design, larger cooking areas, and more advanced features.
 There is a reason why they call it the Performance Series.

 As if to admit that charcoal grills are Weber’s thing, Char-Broil only has a few charcoal grills in its portfolio, which is honestly a little surprising given the brand name.
 The most direct competitor to Weber’s kettle grills is the Char-Broil TRU-Infrared Kettleman Charcoal Grill.
 We prefer the authenticity and some of the functionality of Weber’s kettle grills; however, the TRU-Infrared technology is enough to make you think twice.